Shane Golobic: Dirt track racing

 At the age of five, Golobic began Quarter Midget racing at tracks in his native California and driving a car built by his grandfather.
 When he turned 15, he moved into sprint car racing.
 While he continued racing in California, he expanded to include events in Indiana as a 16-year-old and won his first race in the state at Lawrenceburg Speedway.

-In 2009, he won the Calistoga Speedway 360 Winged Sprints championship by finishing in the top ten in every race.
+In 2009, Golobic won the Calistoga Speedway 360 Winged Sprints championship by finishing in the top ten in every race.
 Additional track titles came at Ocean Speedway in 2012 and 2014, while the latter year also saw him win the California Civil War Series championship.
 In 2016 and 2017, Golobic won the Trophy Cup, a three-day charity race at Thunderbowl Raceway that has the largest sports-related prize money reward in the San Joaquin Valley.
 At Huset's Speedway in 2020, Golobic won the Midwest Sprint Touring Series 360 Winged Sprint feature over 45 competitors.

-He won his first World of Outlaws Sprint Car Series race at Antioch Speedway in 2013.
+Golobic won his first World of Outlaws Sprint Car Series race at Antioch Speedway in 2013.
 A second victory came at Placerville Speedway in 2019.

 In 2017, Golobic ran his first full season in the USAC National Midget Series for Clauson-Marshall Racing and Matt Wood Racing.
 He won the Indiana Midget Week championship and finished second in the USAC national standings.
 The following year, he entered the King of the West series with Tarlton Motorsports.

 Golobic began competing in the Chili Bowl Nationals in 2008, where he reached the B-Main.
 He qualified for his first feature A-Main in the 2010 Nationals; additional A-Main runs came in 2011, 2013, and 2016 to 2020.
 His best A-Main finish during the 2010s was seventh in 2013.